dib-lab/2022-paper-branchwater-software/manuscript.md

 include up to $H/S$ elements for a hash space $H$ in size.

-The open-source sourmash software provides a mature and well-documented command-line interface to FracMinHash, along with Python and Rust APIs for loading and using FracMinHash sketches [@sourmash_joss; @sourmash_f1000].
+The open-source sourmash software provides a mature and well-documented command-line interface to FracMinHash sketching, along with Python and Rust APIs for saving, loading and comparing FracMinHash sketches [@sourmash_joss; @sourmash_f1000].
 The Python layer provides a larger number of user experience conveniences on top of the performant Rust layer.
 However, despite the thread safety of the underlying Rust code,